Know your credit score

 The information contained in your credit report helps to determine your loan eligibility as well as the amount OCCU is willing to lend you for a home.
-To make sure you're on the right track before applying for a loan, check your credit report.
-If your report isn't quite ready for homebuying, give OCCU a call or speak with a loan officer to find simple ways to improve your credit.Check Your Credit
+Most loan programs require a minimum 620 credit score.
+We advise working with a loan officer to check your credit report to help understand where you stand and avoid multiple inquires.

 Plan your budget

-An OCCU loan officer will help you discover how much you'll be able to spend on a home.
-But before you decide to spend the full amount, there are other factors to consider.
-To learn more about the unexpected costs, review our 10 Unexpected Costs of Owning a Home guide.
-Then, calculate what you can afford with the Home Affordability Calculator.Read Guide
+An OCCU loan officer will help you discover how much you'll be able to spend on a home, including what will make up your monthly payment and your debt-to-income ratio.
+Before you decide to spend the full amount, there are other factors to consider.
+To learn more about the unexpected costs, review the 10 Unexpected Costs of Owning a Home.
+You can start exploring what your monthly payments might look like with our mortgage calculators.

 Gather your documents

 You don’t need many documents for pre-qualification, but it’s good to get your paperwork in order ahead of time.
 When you find the right home, you may need to move fast and having your documents in order will help speed the process.

 To be prepared, you should gather your documents into an organized folder early on.
 Find out which documents you'll need once you make an offer with our helpful checklist.

 Determine your buying power with a quick-prequalification.
 Now that you know a little more about the mortgage loan process, it's time to take your first step toward your new home!
 Fill out the one-page pre-qualification application below or send us a message to get started.Apply